 If You Need To Withdraw Your Child

 If your child is already attending a Virginia public school you will need to officially withdraw them before beginning to homeschool.
-First fill out and send a Notice of Intent to your local school district.
-Then contact your child’s school and ask if they have a withdrawal form for you to fill out.
-Otherwise fill out and send in this withdrawal letter.
+First, fill out and send a Notice of Intent to your local school district (see “Notify Your School District” above).
+Then, contact your child’s school and ask if they have a withdrawal form for you to fill out.
+Otherwise, fill out and send in this Student Withdrawal Letter.

 - Have a High School diploma or higher credential.

 - Have a Virginia Teaching Certificate.

 - Enroll your child in a correspondence course or distance learning program.

 - Show evidence that you are able to provide an adequate education for your child.